-This section can include scholarships, honor roll, dean's list, competitive awards, juried shows, etc.
+This section can include scholarships, honor roll, dean's list, competitive awards, juried shows, and so on.

 - You may want to provide some information on the context of the award if it is not evident.
-For instance, "One of ten students selected nationwide for the Fulbright Scholarship." - Do not include dollar amounts for scholarships. - Your honors and awards may be listed as a separate section or may be included with your education or activities section if there are only a few items on your list.
+For instance, "One of ten students selected from across the nation for the Fullbright Scholarship." - Do not include dollar amounts for scholarships. - Your honors and awards may be listed as a separate section or may be included within your Education section if there are only a few items in your list.